 Both Al Ries and Laura Ries will personally conduct the session.
-We also do international consulting assignments in partnership with affiliates in Germany, Austria, China, Mexico and Spain.
+We also do international consulting assignments in partnership with affiliates in China, Mexico, Dubai, Iran, Austria.

 Every brand needs two names: A brand name and a category name.
 Marketing people often overlook the opportunity to create a new category.
 Yet many brands owe their success to this strategy.